In-Car Payment System: Renault Samsung Motors

 Renault Samsung Motors first installed an in-car payment system on its 2022 XM3, released on June 4, 2021.
 It will be available at convenience stores, gas stations, parking lots, cafes and restaurants from July 2021.
 It is the only in-car payment system that can request the ordered menu to be delivered to the vehicle.

 Jaguar

 On February 14, 2017, Jaguar launched the world's first gas payment system.
 Since April 2015, payment can be made using an application in vehicles such as Jaguar XE, Jaguar XF, and Jaguar F-PACE.

 Credit Card Companies

 In 2016, Mastercard partnered with General Motors and IBM for the ICPS system.
 As a result, passengers were allowed to make payments using credit and debit Mastercards.
 In January 2019, Vista and SiriusXM Connected Vehicles Services also launched the SiriusXM e-wallet.
 This allowed drivers to make payments using their Visa account and authenticate using biometric authentication such as voice and touchscreen commands.

+CarIQPay

+Working with Visa CitiGroup, BlackBerry with QNX already in few 100sM cars, CarIQPay has started to roll-out since 2022 InCar Payment for Vehicle fleets.
+On CES show in 2023 and live in the street at CES 2024, the system already proposes a frictionless experience for Fuelling/Charging, Tolling and Parking payment with an extensive network of merchants acceptance throughout the USA.